rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 If all sectioning nodes would have to be associated with their own section, then no section could ever be completely empty.
 That is, because any section would then always begin with its own sectioning node.
-And because of that, additional logic would always be necessary to determine if a section contains meaningful content or not.
+And because of that, additional logic would always be necessary in order to determine if a section contains any meaningful content or not.

 Note that more explanations will follow, which explain from other perspectives why sectioning nodes must not be associated with their own sections.
-For the moment it helps to simply accept that this is how it has to be. **TODO**
+For the moment it helps to accept that, due to multiple technical reasons, this is how it has to be.

 <!-- ======================================================================= -->
 ## derived statements

+**CLARIFICATION**
+A node sequence of length `N` can declare no more than `N` sections.
+That is, because each sectioning node always declares a single section only.

 **CLARIFICATION**
 A section is said to be presequent to a node, if the section